 IFS - Contains a string of characters which are used as word seperators in the command line.
 The string normally consists of the space, tab and the newline characters.
 To see them you will have to do an octal dump as follows:

 TERM - indicates the terminal type being used.
-This should be set correctly for editors like vi to work correctly.
+This should be set correctly for editors like Vim to work correctly.

 $ echo $USER

-1) The first line in your script must be
+• The first line in your script must be #!/bin/bash

-#!/bin/bash ... that is a # (Hash) followed by a ! (ban) followed by the path of the shell.
+... that is a # (Hash) followed by a ! (bang) followed by the path of the shell.
 This line lets the environment know the file is a shell script and the location of the shell.

 Conditional statements

-The 'if' Statement - evaluates a condition which accompanies its command line.
-Those words marked in blue are compulsory.
-But those marked in red are optional.
+The 'if' statement evaluates a condition which accompanies its command line.

 if condition_is_true